What is a notary, anyway?

 Why is your service more expensive than going to a bank or a tax office?

 The benefit of using a mobile notary service is having the notary come to you, at your convenience, versus trying to find a notary outside of a standard 9 to 5, Monday through Friday window.
-The $30 rate covers our travel time (within a 5-mile radius), the cost of the notarization itself and any additional expenses.
+Our inclusive pricing covers travel time (within a 5-mile radius), the cost of the notarization itself, and any additional expenses.
 Check out our Rates and Services page for detailed information.

 I need to get a document notarized at 11 p.m. on Christmas Eve/Memorial Day/Chinese New Year.
 Can you help?
 Am I a horrible person?

 We can absolutely help you, and you’re not a horrible person at all!
-Often people don’t realize they need a notary until the last minute, which is why we’re available 24/7 to assist our clients.
+People often don’t realize they need a notary until the last minute, which is why we’re available 24/7 to assist our clients.
 Just keep in mind that notary services on weekends and holidays may incur additional fees.

 Is a notary allowed to officiate a wedding?